scaramacai/ggwm/README.md

 ------------------------------------------------------------------------------
-The original README.md of JWMs is README.jwm.md
+The original README.md of JWM is in README.jwm.md